lisawangyilu/QF5214-Group_15-Project/README.md

 ## Abstract
 This report presents the development process and operational details of a stock market dashboard designed to combine quantitative financial data with qualitative sentiment analysis, thereby providing investors with a holistic view of market conditions.
 The dashboard serves as a tool for investors to make informed decisions by examining both numerical market data and the prevailing public sentiment towards the top stocks in the market.

+## Problem Statement
+The modern stock market demands a sophisticated analysis tool that considers both the numerical trends and the psychological climate of the investing community.
+This dashboard is designed to meet that demand by merging real-time financial data with sentiment analysis, providing a comprehensive tool that anticipates market dynamics and informs investment strategies.

 ## Introduction

 The purpose of the dashboard is to provide a nuanced view of the stock market by integrating quantitative financial data with sentiment analysis.
 This dual-faceted approach allows for a more informed analysis, as it captures the subjective sentiments of individual investors and the objective tone of financial news, both of which can significantly influence market behavior.